Forecast

 Situation and medium-term forecast for

-In meadows, flowering dock and plantain can intensify the stress.
-Stinging nettles are also in bloom and can cause exposure.
+In meadows, flowering dock and flowering plantain can intensify exposure.
+Stinging nettles are also in bloom and can lead to contamination.

-Sweet chestnut is in bloom.
+This year the sweet chestnut is flowering and dusting particularly heavily.
 Although it is categorised as a low allergen, cross-reactions can often occur due to structural similarities between the main allergen and birch.

-From Liezen to Graz, lime trees and privet have already reached the peak of their season.
+Lime trees and privet have already reached the peak of their season in Styria.
 Although lime pollen is of little relevance from an allergological point of view, the scent of its flowers can cause irritation in sensitive people.
-Privet is important for people who are sensitised to olive trees and they should avoid direct contact with this plant.
+Privet is important for people who are sensitised to olive trees, as they should avoid direct contact with this plant.

-A brief outlook for late summer: From August onwards, intense exposure to ragweed pollen can be expected again.
+In eastern and southern Styria, ragweed is currently sprouting and thriving in fields and along roadsides.
+This non-native, allergy-causing plant will not bloom until August.
 If you discover populations of this neophyte during outdoor activities, you can report them via the citizen science project "Ragweed Finder".
-The information collected will be verified by experts and forwarded to the relevant authorities of the provincial government.
-If you report findings now, appropriate steps can sometimes be taken before the plants flower and thus prevent the release of pollen.
+The information collected will be checked by experts and forwarded to the relevant authorities of the state government.
+If you report findings now, it is sometimes possible to take appropriate action before the plants flower and thus prevent the release of pollen.
 You can report findings either via the app (for Android and iOS) or on the website.
 There you will also find further information about ragweed and can view the reports from previous years.

-Other types of pollen in the ambient air: umbellifers, goosefoot plants, tree of heaven, labiates, rhododendron and vine.
-These are of minor allergological significance.
+Other types of pollen in the ambient air: umbellifers, goosefoot and buttercup plants as well as clove plants, sour grasses and cypress plants.
+These are of minor allergological importance.

 Responsible for the content